yannikmadeheim-del/pyFBS-nonlinear/docs/examples/02_interactive_display.rst

 Impacts
 =======

-Interactive impacts can be added also from the predefined positions:
+Interactive impacts can be added also from the predefined positions.

 .. code-block:: python

 	view3D.add_imp_dynamic(mesh,predefined = df_impacts)

-And the updated positions and orientations can be obtained directly:
+The updated positions and orientations can be obtained directly.

 .. code-block:: python

 	df_imp_updated = view3D.get_imp_data()

 Virtual points
 ==============

-In a simmilar manner also interactive virtual points can be added to the 3D display:
+In a simmilar manner also interactive virtual points can be added to the 3D display.

 .. code-block:: python

 	view3D.add_vp_dynamic(mesh,predefined = df_vp)

-And the updated positions and orientations can be obtained directly:
+The updated positions and orientations can be obtained directly.

 .. code-block:: python